First-Party Mode: Privacy Focused Proxy

 The Problem

 Every third-party script your site loads connects your users directly to external servers.
-Each request shares the user's IP address, and many scripts go further - the X Pixel accesses 9 browser fingerprinting APIs (including navigator.getBattery()), sets 5 tracking cookies (muc_ads, guest_id_marketing, guest_id_ads, personalization_id, guest_id), and phones home to 3 separate domains.
+Each request shares the user's IP address, and many scripts go further: the X Pixel accesses 9 browser fingerprinting APIs (including navigator.getBattery()), sets 5 tracking cookies (muc_ads, guest_id_marketing, guest_id_ads, personalization_id, guest_id), and phones home to 3 separate domains.
 Microsoft Clarity reads 10 fingerprinting APIs across 3 domains.
 Even Google Analytics at 154 KB sends data that can be correlated across sites.

 Ad blockers rightfully block these requests, which breaks analytics for sites that depend on them.

-How First-Party Mode Works
+How It Works

 Usage